Force over Distance: Chapter 26

 Young shot him a skeptical look.

-“Okay, he listens to you about fifteen percent of the time, and only if he happens to already have decided that he agrees with you, but that’s better than my track record.”
+“Okay, he listens to you about fifteen percent of the time, and only if he already agrees with you, but that’s better than my track record.”

 “Don’t sell yourself short.”